+91-8999-11-8999 (9 AM - 9 PM)

 This is one of the most oft-repeated advice when it comes to brain foods and healthy eating habits.
 And rightly so.
 Research has proven that the popular habit of having three meals a day does more harm than good.
 It partly happens because when you eat just three meals a day you end up eating much more in a particular meal than is necessary.

 The ideal practice is to eat around 5-6 meals a day, keeping a gap of around 2 hours.
-This will help you in controlling the blood sugar, one of the main reasons behind feelings of tiredness and sluggish behavior.
+This will help you in controlling your blood sugar, one of the main reasons behind feelings of tiredness and sluggish behavior.

 4. Have a balanced diet